Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation: Experiment

 \subsubsection{Answer Regeneration Analysis}

-In our reverse synthesis paradigm, although foveate elements (e.g., "QuantumX processor") can directly serve as answers, we regenerate answers to enhance fluency, completeness, and semantic coherence.
-To validate this design choice, we compare the quality of answers with and without the regeneration mechanism.

-\autoref{tab:ablation_regeneration} presents the comparative analysis on the SQuAD dataset, evaluating both fluency and completeness of generated answers through GPT-4o evaluation.
-The results demonstrate significant improvements in both aspects when employing answer regeneration.
+In our reverse synthesis paradigm, although foveate elements (e.g., ``QuantumX processor'') can directly serve as answers, we regenerate answers to enhance fluency, completeness, and semantic coherence.
+To validate this design choice, we compare the quality of answers with and without the regeneration mechanism. \autoref{tab:ablation_regeneration} presents the comparative analysis on the SQuAD dataset, evaluating both fluency and completeness of synthesized answers using GPT-4o.

-The results reveal that answer regeneration dramatically improves both fluency and completeness.
-This validates our methodological choice to maintain consistency across all synthesis paradigms by generating contextually appropriate and semantically coherent answers from the source text, rather than directly using extracted foveate elements.
+The results show that answer regeneration substantially improves both fluency and completeness.
+This validates our choice to maintain consistency across all synthesis paradigms by synthesizing contextually appropriate and semantically coherent answers from the source text, rather than directly using extracted foveate elements.